Chart Color Schemes

 White Rock has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 14 projects that could affect this region.
-Notable ones include the Cairns Community and Multicultural Centre, Woree Social and Affordable Housing Precinct, Cairns Bruce Highway Upgrade, and Cairns Water Security Stage 1 (CWSS1) Project.
-The following list details those most likely to be relevant.
+AreaSearch identified 14 projects likely affecting the region.
+Notable initiatives include the Cairns Community and Multicultural Centre, Woree Social and Affordable Housing Precinct, Cairns Bruce Highway Upgrade, and Cairns Water Security Stage 1 (CWSS1) Project.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.